 Our other costs decreased by \$2.1 million to \$58.9 million in fiscal 2009 from \$61.0 million in fiscal 2008.
 The decrease in other costs was primarily on account of a decrease in our administration costs by \$3.7 million, a decrease in travel expenses by \$1.4 million and a decrease in professional fees by \$1.1 million, partially offset by an increase in non-operating employee compensation by \$4.1 million.
-The decrease in our administration costs by \$3.7 million, are expenses by \$1.4 million.
-The decrease in our administration costs by \$3.7 million was primarily due to (i) a decrease in other employee related costs such as recruitment and training cost by \$1.8 million, (ii) a decrease in other administrative expense by \$1.6 million, (iii) a decrease in bad debts provision of \$1.3 million, (iv) a decrease in fringe benefit tax on other expenses by \$0.5 million, and (v) a decrease in other tax expense by \$0.3 million, which was partially offset by an increase in infrastructure cost of \$1.6 million and an increase in depreciation cost of \$0.2 million due to the opening of new delivery centers, one each in Romania and the Philippines, and the acquisition of delivery centers in Pune, Bangalore, Chennai and Sri Lanka in connection with our acquisition of Aviva Global.
+The decrease in our administration costs by \$3.7 million was primarily due to (i) a decrease in other employee related costs such as recruitment and training cost by \$1.8 million, (ii) a decrease in other administrative expenses by \$1.6 million, (iii) a decrease in bad debts provision of \$1.3 million, (iv) a decrease in fringe benefit tax on other expenses by \$0.5 million, and (v) a decrease in other tax expense by \$0.3 million, which was partially offset by an increase in infrastructure cost of \$1.6 million and an increase in depreciation cost of \$0.2 million due to the opening of new delivery centers, one each in Romania and the Philippines, and the acquisition of delivery centers in Pune, Bangalore, Chennai and Sri Lanka in connection with our acquisition of Aviva Global.
 Segment operating margin for fiscal 2009 increased by 8.7% to 15.8% of revenue as compared to fiscal 2008.